evgenyb/aks-workshops/02-aks-advanced-configuration/labs/lab-08/readme.md

 * Update your cluster with your own outbound public IP
 * Update your cluster with your own outbound public IP prefix
 * Configure the allocated outbound ports
-* How to detect a SNAT port exhaustion
+* How to check SNAT port usage and allocation

 ## Task #1 - Scale the number of managed outbound public IPs